RezkyKam50/NuTreeMap/README.md

 > The code is still not production ready and risks data inaccuracy due to limited training data availibility.

 # Running the project
-uv pip install -r requirements.txt python main.py
+uv pip install -r requirements.txt <br>
+ python main.py